benitophang/CE4010_Applied_Crypto/README.md

 ##### 1)Motivations

 This project is a demonstration of attacks on "weak" RSA.
 The two attacks demonstrated are wiener's attack and partial key exposure attack (Coppersmith Theorem) which are both mathematical attacks on RSA.
+Wiener's attack exploits small d while Coppersmith's attack exploits small e along with known n/4 LSB.
+They are chosen to show why we cannot compromise on small d or small e for faster encryption/decryption.

 Reasons for choosing wiener's attack is due to its simplicity.
 It can be easily checked against, especially with code.
+Due to this simplicity compared to Coppersmith's attack, we know that it is better to pick a large d such that Wiener's condition is not met and use methods such as Chinese Remainder Theorem for faster decryption.

-This basic Coppersmith attack was chosen due to it being the basis for other types of attack on RSA vulnerability such as ROCA vulnerability.
-It can also be used for other attack methods for example targeting the MSB instead.
-I believe Professor Sourav also wrote about this specifically in his paper with Santanu Sarkar and Subhamoy Maitra.
+This basic Coppersmith attack was chosen due to Coppersmith theorem being the basis for many other types of attack on RSA vulnerability such as ROCA vulnerability.
+It can also be used for other attack methods for example Boneh and Durfee attack or targeting the MSB instead.
+I believe Professor Sourav wrote about this in his paper with Santanu Sarkar and Subhamoy Maitra on Partial Key Exposure Attacks Improvements.
+Hopefully, this can provide a simple understanding of Coppersmith Theorem such that we can learn from this and implement other techniques that also uses Coppersmith Theorem.

 #### 2)Research

 Some mathematical knowledge is required to understand both attacks.
 Required mathematical knowledge are:
 1. Continued Fractions + Convergents
-2. Coppersmith Theorem (Don't have to know in depth but have to understand what the theorem does.
+2. Coppersmith Theorem (Don't have to know in depth YET but have to understand what the theorem does.
 I.E given f(x,y)=polynomial with two variables over integers Z. x and y can be found in polynomial time under certain conditions.)

 #### 3)Design & Development

-The notebook only features the backend logic and functions.
+The notebook only features the backend logic and functions as well as demonstration of work + proof of concept.
 (N, public exponent e etc have to be manually fed into the relevant functions).
-Frontend UI should be implemented for better user experience.
+Future development could include frontend UI for users to input N,e.
+As we implement more attacks, different attack could be automatically chosen for different type of input if we want a more consumer-based product.
 Wiener's attack implementation is referenced from lecture slides.
 Coppersmith Attack is referenced from numerous online articles.

 #### 4)Use of code